 People in the country are drawn to Hoi An by its charming mystique.
 The mystique is felt in the air as one placidly strolls along the Old Quarter and the lantern streets, mesmerized by quaint houses and lanterns’ various sizes, shapes, and colors.

 Attractions: Hoi An Ancient Town, Japanese Covered Bridge, Fujian Assembly Hall, Chaozhou Assembly Hall/ Trieu Chau Assembly Hall, Hoi An Museum of History and Culture, Hoi An Arts and Crafts Manufacturing Workshop, Thanh Hoa Pottery Village, Tra Que Vegetable Village, and Cu Lao Cham Islands.

 Must-try dishes: Cao Lau - Hoi An noodles served with meat, herbs and little broth (less broth than the regular noodle dishes of Vietnam).
-The name is interesting because it essentially means ‘high floor’ which refers to the fact that the dish was originally born to serve the elite who lived on high floors.
+The name is interesting because it essentially means ‘high floor’, which refers to the dish's birth to serve the elite who lived on high floors.
 Today it is served in high-floor-based restaurants too, to preserve the original spirits.
 Beside Cao Lau, we also have My Quang, banh bao, banh vac (white rose cakes), and banh dap - hen xao (smashed rice crackers and baby basket clams)

 Get tickets to travel from Da Nang to Hoi An: